 and why it was a perfect solution to a complex problem.

-Building and Testing a BMSManufacturing processes for Lithium Ion battery cells have a high degree of inherent variation, requiring a more advanced and robust BMS.
-The BMS must compensate for any under performing cells in a module, or “stack”, by actively monitoring and balancing each cell’s state of charge (SOC).
-A battery stack design can have infinite combinations of good and bad cells, and will be subject to a huge range of environmental conditions.
-These variations and usage scenarios necessitate Battery Pack simulation for development and qualification of effective Battery Management Systems.
+Building and Testing a BMSManufacturing processes for Lithium-Ion battery cells have a high degree of inherent variation, requiring a more advanced and robust BMS.
+The BMS must compensate for any underperforming cells in a module, or “stack”, by actively monitoring and balancing each cell’s state of charge (SOC).
+A battery stack design can have infinite combinations of good and bad cells and will be subject to a huge range of environmental conditions.
+These variations and usage scenarios necessitate Battery Pack simulation for the development and qualification of effective Battery Management Systems.
 It can also influence the type of testing utilized in a production environment as well.

 The BMS is therefore a critical component of Hybrid-Electric Vehicle (HEV), Electric Vehicle (EV), and Plug-In Electric Vehicle (PHEV) electric drive systems.
 A typical BMS controls all functions of the Energy Storage System (ESS), including battery pack voltage and current monitoring, individual cell voltage measurements, cell balancing routines, pack state of charge calculations, cell temperature and health monitoring, as well as ensuring overall pack safety and optimal performance.